Data Center Fire Suppression

 FM-200 is one of the most well-known and trusted clean agents in use today.
 This colorless, liquefied compressed gas is capable of extinguishing fires in just 10 seconds or less, making it the fastest-acting clean agent available.
 Its flexible design options make it suitable for many applications, including data centers.

-When you install an FM-200 system, you’re choosing an eco-friendly fire suppressant that has an ozone depletion potential (ODP) of zero.
+When you install an FM-200 commercial fire suppression system, you’re choosing an eco-friendly fire suppressant that has an ozone depletion potential (ODP) of zero.
 It’s also safe to discharge FM-200 in occupied spaces and has small storage space requirements.

 This suppression system works by removing heat from a room, one of the elements of the fire triangle that flames need to continue burning.
 The agent is stored as a liquid, but it converts into a gas during the discharge process to extinguish the fire without damaging sensitive electronic equipment.

-The most prominent advantages of Novec 1230 include:
+The most prominent advantages of a Novec 1230 fire suppression system include:

 - A global warming potential (GWP) of near zero.